Movement

 4 foam roller exercises for upper-back release

-Foam rollers were made to iron out your muscles’ kinks and knots.
-Use one regularly and you could be rewarded with better mobility, reduced stiffness, and faster recovery.
+Foam rollers were designed to iron out the kinks and knots in your muscles and fascia, the connective tissue that holds everything together.
+When you roll consistently (and intentionally), you could be rewarded with better mobility, reduced muscle stiffness, improved posture, and even faster post-workout recovery.
+Not bad for a piece of foam, right?

 Don’t have a foam roller?
 You can shop one as part of the Centr Recovery Kit or as a standalone piece of gear from shop.centr.com.